-This bill would require the Energy Commission, in consultation with specified entities, to analyze the cost-effectiveness of specific load flexibility resources and programs and identify both the approximate value and the cost-effectiveness of each load-shifting intervention in the next update to the biennial integrated energy policy report after January 1, 2027, as provided.
-The bill would require the Energy Commission, as part of each integrated energy policy report, to estimate each retail supplier's load-shifting potential, including consideration of certain factors, as specified.
-The bill would require the Energy Commission, on or before July 1, 2028, and biennially thereafter, to analyze and publish the amount of load shifting that each retail supplier achieved in the prior calendar year, and the amount of load shifting that each retail supplier is aiming to achieve in future years, in comparison to the load-shifting potential estimated for each retail supplier, as specified.
-The bill would require the Energy Commission, in consultation with the PUC, the Independent System Operator, and other California balancing authorities, to identify and evaluate barriers to effectively implementing load-shifting strategies, as specified.
+This bill would require the Energy Commission, in consultation with specified entities, to analyze the cost-effectiveness of specific load flexibility programs and other types of load-shifting interventions and identify both the approximate amount of load shifting and the cost-effectiveness of each type of load-shifting intervention in the next update to the biennial integrated energy policy report after January 1, 2027, as provided.
+The bill would require the Energy Commission, as part of each integrated energy policy report, to estimate each retail supplier's load-shifting potential, giving consideration to certain factors, as specified.
+The bill would require the Energy Commission, on or before July 1, 2028, and biennially thereafter, to analyze and publish the amount of load shifting that each retail supplier achieved in the prior calendar year.

 02/20/25 - Introduced: 25545 PRC